Add more space on your Windows computer

 Professional Technologist

-This article was written by Stan Kats and by wikiHow staff writer, Rain Kengly.
+This article was reviewed by Stan Kats and by wikiHow staff writer, Rain Kengly.
 Stan Kats is a Professional Technologist and the COO and Chief Technologist for The STG IT Consulting Group in West Hollywood, California.
 Stan provides comprehensive technology solutions to businesses through managed IT services, and for individuals through his consumer service business, Stan's Tech Garage.
 Stan holds a BA in International Relations from The University of Southern California.
 He began his career working in the Fortune 500 IT world.
 Stan founded his companies to offer an enterprise-level of expertise for small businesses and individuals.
+This article has been viewed 8,766 times.

 How helpful is this?